LIA: Privacy-Preserving Data Quality Evaluation in Federated Learning Using a Lazy Influence Approximation: Setting

 To begin with, evaluating Equation \ref{eq: influence approximation Koh} requires \emph{forming and inverting} the Hessian of the empirical risk.
-With $n$ training points and $\theta \in \mathbb{R}^m$, this requires $O(nm^2 + m^3)$ operations~\cite{pmlr-v70-koh17a}, which is \emph{impractical} for modern day deep neural networks with millions of parameters.
-To overcome these challenges, \citeauthor{pmlr-v70-koh17a}~[\citeyear{pmlr-v70-koh17a}] used implicit Hessian-vector products (HVPs) to more efficiently approximate $\nabla_\theta L(z_{test}, \hat{\theta}) H^{-1}_{\hat{\theta}}$, which typically requires $O(p)$ \cite{pmlr-v70-koh17a}.
-While this is a somewhat more efficient computation, it is \emph{communication-intensive}, as it requires \emph{transferring all of the (either training or test) data} at each FL round.
-Most importantly, it \emph{can not provide any privacy} to the users' data; an important, inherent requirement/constraint in FL.
+With $n$ training points and $\theta \in \mathbb{R}^m$, this requires $O(nm^2 + m^3)$ operations~\cite{pmlrv70koh17a}, which is \emph{impractical} for modern-day deep neural networks with millions of parameters.
+To overcome these challenges, \cite{pmlrv70koh17a} used implicit Hessian-vector products (HVPs) to more efficiently approximate $\nabla_\theta L(z_{val}, \hat{\theta}) H^{-1}_{\hat{\theta}}$, which typically requires $O(p)$ \cite{pmlrv70koh17a}.
+While this is a somewhat more efficient computation, it is \emph{communication-intensive}, as it requires \emph{transferring all of the (either training or validation) data} at each FL round.
+Most importantly, it \emph{can not provide any privacy} to the users' data, an important, inherent requirement/constraint in FL.

-Finally, to be able to compute Equation \ref{eq: influence approximation Koh}, the loss function has to be strictly convex and twice differentiable (which is not always the case in modern ML applications). \citeauthor{pmlr-v70-koh17a}~[\citeyear{pmlr-v70-koh17a}] propose to swap out non-differentiable components for smoothed approximations, but there is no quality guarantee of the influence calculated in this way.
+Finally, to compute Equation \ref{eq: influence approximation Koh}, the loss function has to be strictly convex and twice differentiable (which is not always the case in modern ML applications).
+A proposed solution is to swap out non-differentiable components for smoothed approximations~\cite{pmlrv70koh17a}, but there is no quality guarantee of the influence calculated in this way.